vmindel/ChEC_Target_Selection/README.md

 The data (gene-counts) was downloaded from the GEO, Reads were normalized to 1e6, and for each repsective sample log2(FC) was calculated as log2(DMSO+1) - log2(IAA+1).

+# External Data
 ### Identities of the genes for the GO pathways in figure C were extracted using gseapy python package https://gseapy.readthedocs.io/en/latest/gseapy_example.html

+### Data for the alpha-factor response was obtained from - https://pubmed.ncbi.nlm.nih.gov/10657304/

+### Data for the Environmental Stress Response was obtained from - https://pmc.ncbi.nlm.nih.gov/articles/PMC15070/

+### TF-pwms were obtained from cis-bp and one pwm per TF was used as listed in the data/tf_cisbp_mot_map.csv file